cjbarrie/RDL-Ed/03-screenscrape-apis/03-week7.md

 So what next?

 The next step is to get the URLs for each of the documents contained in the archive for each month.
 How do we do this?
 Well, we can once again use the "Selector Gadget" tool to work this out.
 For the main landing pages of each month, we see listed, as below, each document in a list.
-For each of these documents, we see that the title, which links to the revolutionary leaflet in question, has two tags "h2" and "a".
+For each of these documents, we see that the title, which links to the revolutionary leaflet in question, has two tags "h2" and ".post".

 ![](images/gifcap6.gif){width=100%}